 Mineral Prime is a ready-to-use mineral primer suitable for all walls and ceiling surfaces.
+It creates a micro porous surface for Lime Wall Paint and forms a consistent appearance with uniform absorption of the lime paint.
+Mineral Prime was designed specifically for use with our lime wash paint.
 It has exceptional hiding power with a mineral matte appearance.
 It is non-toxic and promotes ideal air quality and indoor climate unmatched by traditional latex and acrylic primers.
 Mineral Prime is made from mineral ingredients without solvents or plasticizers so there are no harmful toxic fumes emitted into your living environment.
 Mineral Prime is highly permeable due to its microporous mineral structure.
 As a result, moisture vapor can maintain a natural balance with the environment keeping the walls dry and ready for the application of natural Lime Wall Paint.
-It can be applied to previously painted surfaces as a single coat or two coats on new drywall that has not been previously primed.
+It should be applied to previously painted surfaces as a single coat or two coats on new drywall that has not been previously primed.

 Quarts will cover approximately 75 square feet.